ndejong/terraform-digitalocean-opnsense-image/README.md

 ### digitalocean_size
 The size to use for this digitalocean-droplet.
 * default = "s-1vcpu-1gb"

-### digitalocean_backups
-Enable/disable backup functionality on this digitalocean-droplet - untested with OPNsense
-* default = false

-### digitalocean_monitoring
-Enable/disable monitoring functionality on this digitalocean-droplet - untested with OPNsense
-* default = false

 ### digitalocean_ipv6
 Enable/disable getting a public IPv6 on this digitalocean-droplet.